 More details on a specific threat can be found at :

 Monitors->Logs Tab->Log type : Risk and click on View Log.
 Then select the particular risk you wish to view more information about and click the Details hyperlink at the top of the page.

 How to enable Risk Tracer in Endpoint Protection:

 - Log in to SEPM.

 - Click on Policies tab.

-- Right click on Anti Virus and Anti Spyware Policy and click Edit.
+- Right click on Virus and Spyware Protection policy and click Edit.

 - Put a check mark in Enable Risk Tracer and then click OK.